Mahakali

-Mahakali (महाकाली) is the Hindu goddess of time and death in the goddess-centric tradition of Shaktism.
-She is also known as the supreme being in various tantras and Puranas.
+Mahakali (महाकाली) is a deity common to Hinduism and Buddhism.
+In Hinduism, she is the goddess of time and death in the goddess-centric tradition of Shaktism.
+She is also known as the supreme being in various Hindu tantras and Puranas.
+She is an incarnation of the Hindu goddess Kali.

-Similar to Kali, Mahakali is a fierce goddess associated with universal power, time, life, death, and both rebirth and liberation.
-She is the consort of Bhairava, the god of consciousness, the basis of reality and existence.
+Mahakali is a fierce goddess associated with universal power, time, life, death, and both rebirth and liberation.
+She is the consort of Mahakala, the god of consciousness, the basis of reality and existence.
 Mahakali, in Sanskrit, is etymologically the feminised variant of Mahakala, or Great Time (which is also interpreted as Death), Shiva in Hinduism.

 Meaning

 Mahakali's origin is found in various Puranic and Tantric Hindu scriptures (Shastras).
 In the texts of Shaktism, she is variously portrayed as the Adi-Shakti, the Primeval Force of the Universe, identical with the Ultimate Reality, or Brahman.
 She is also known as the (female) Prakriti or the world as opposed to the (male) Purusha or the consciousness, or as one of three manifestations of Mahadevi (The Great Goddess) that represent the three Gunas or attributes in Samkhya philosophy.
 In this interpretation, Mahakali represents Tamas or the force of inertia.
 Devi Mahatmya ("Greatness of the Goddess"), a later interpolation into the Markandeya Purana, is considered to be one of the core texts of Shaktism (the branch of Hinduism which considers Durga to be the highest aspect of Godhead).
 It assigns a different form of the Goddess (Mahasaraswati, Mahalakshmi, and Mahakali) to each of the three episodes therein.
 Here, Mahakali is assigned to the first episode.
-She is described as an abstract energy, the yoganidra of Vishnu.